mne-tools/mne-python/doc/glossary.rst

         "data channels" in MNE is (along with their typical scale factors for plotting, as they are stored in objects in SI units):

         .. mne:: data channels list

+    DICS
+        Dynamic Imaging of Coherent Sources, a method for computing source power in different frequency bands. see :ref:`ex-inverse-source-power` and :func:`mne.beamformer.make_dics`.

     digitization
         Digitization is a procedure of recording the headshape of a subject and